dgaydukov/cert-aws/files/sa.md

 * When in different Regions - not guaranteed to communicate inside aws network (probably communicate through Internet)

 Security groups (SG) vs ACL
-* SG specify which traffic is allowed to/from EC2
+* SG operate at instance level, specify which traffic is allowed to/from EC2
 * ACL operates at subnet level and evaluate traffic that enter/exit subnet.
 Don't filter traffic inside same subnet.
-* ACL - stateless filtering, SG - stateful (if traffic allowed inbound it also allowed outbound) filtering You can't block specific IP with SG, you need to use NACL
+* ACL - stateless filtering, SG - stateful (if you send request from your ec2 you will got response even if SG don't have inbound rule for this) filtering
+You can't block specific IP with SG, you need to use NACL

+When you create VPC, default SG created automatically.
+It allows inbound traffic from instances with same SG (source - SG_ID), and all outbound traffic.

 To monitor traffic you can use
 * VPC traffic mirroring (it copies traffic and send it to NLB with a UDP listener)